queenie-lee/bbk-pij/README.md

 # bbk-fic
-Fundamentals of Computing Module at Birkbeck College, University of London
+Programming in Java Module at Birkbeck College, University of London